njuwill/bigfoot-tutorials/rstudio/RStudio Tutorial.md

 * dplyr-parquet.R

     Load parquet data file from Hive warehouse and process it as a data frame.
 Use aggregation to create HPC job report for a user by projects.
+40 executors requested.

 * dplyr-test.R